newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/carnival-amusement-ride.md

 slug: carnival-amusement-ride
 displayname: carnival-amusement-ride
 ---
 A carnival or amusement ride is any mechanical device or structure designed to thrill and excite passengers.
-This type of ride carries or conveys passengers along a fixed or restricted route.
+This type of ride transports passengers along a set route.
 The ride can be passenger-propelled or gravity-propelled.
 The ride usually operates in an amusement park or water park.

 Types of carnival or amusement rides include: